alexvollmer/clip/README.txt

   require "clip"

   parser = Clip do |p|
-    p.optional :host, :short => 'h', :desc => 'The host name', :default => 'localhost'
-    p.optional :port, :short => 'p', :desc => 'The port', :default => 8080
+    p.optional 's', 'server', :desc => 'The server name', :default => 'localhost' p.optional 'p', 'port', :desc => 'The port', :default => 8080
-    p.required :files, :short => 'f', :multi => true, :desc => 'Files to send'
-    p.flag :verbose, :short => 'v', :desc => 'Make it chatty' end
+    p.required 'f', 'files', :multi => true, :desc => 'Files to send' p.flag     'v', 'verbose', :desc => 'Make it chatty' end

+  if parser.valid?
     if parser.verbose?
       puts parser.host
       puts parser.port
       puts 'files:'
       parser.files.each do |f|
         puts "\t#{f}"
       end
     end
+  else
+    # print error message(s) and usage
+    $stderr.puts parser.to_s
+  end

-The names of the options and flags that you declare in the block are accessible as methods on the returned object reducing the amount of objects you have to deal with when you're parsing command-line parameters.
+The names of the options and flags that you declare in the block are accessible as methods on the returned object, reducing the amount of objects you have to deal with when you're parsing command-line parameters.

 Simply invoking the <tt>to_s</tt> method on a parser instance will dump both the correct usage and any errors encountered during parsing.
 No need for you to manage the state of what's required and what isn't by yourself.
+Also, '--help' and '-h' will automatically trigger Clip to dump out usage and exit.

 Sometimes you have additional arguments you need to process that don't require a named option or flag.
 Whatever remains on the command line that doesn't fit